Last updated on December 5, 2025

 Deciding What to Store in Your Binder

 This is more of your own choice than anything else.
-Want to store commons whose artwork you like?
+Want to store altered cards or commons whose artwork you like?
 Go for it.
-Down to build a serious collection that long-time players will be jealous of?
+Down to build a serious collection that long-time Legacy players will be jealous of?
 Absolutely.

-If it’s what to put in what type of binder, the best I can do is recommend storing playsets in either 4-column or 4-pocket binders for the sake of organization.
-After that, I’d say your collection of expensive cards and trades are well fit for 9-pocket binders or even 4-pocket ones for easy travel.
+If you want ideas for how to categorize your binders, the best I can do is recommend storing playsets in either 4-column or 4-pocket binders for the sake of organization.
+After that, I’d say your collection of expensive cards and trades are well fit for 9-pocket binders or 4-pocket ones for easy travel.

-Maybe you’ll have a binder for each color, or maybe you have a small binder for some of the pricier uncommons in circulation.
 At the end of the day, it’s your collection and you get to decide what goes where.
-If these suggestions help out then that’s awesome all the same!

 A Large Collection of Information (And Cards!)

-As always, thank you for reading and spending time here today.
-Our blog and Discord are always open if you want to read more of our content and support us.
+Table could not be displayed.Thank you for reading and spending time here today.
+Our blog and Draftsim's Discord are always open if you want to read more of our content and support us.

 We can’t wait to see you back in the next one!